OceansWatch: Finances

 As an international organization OceansWatch is made up of distinct entities taking on legal forms appropriate for the respective region.
 The nature of the legal forms in each region enforces financial transparency by requiring annual filings.
 OceansWatch Pacific's 2014 tax filing shows a gross income of $138,638 NZD; the bulk of that coming from "Donations / koha" ($66,430NZD).
 According to tax records OceansWatch started receiving grants and sponsorship in 2011, three years after initially registering as a charitable trust.
 In 2014 the organization received $38,584NZD from grants and sponsorships.

 Membership

 Members and volunteers are what allow OceansWatch to operate with limited financial backing.
 The organizational portion of the group coordinates projects with people and resources to accomplish a set of goals in a specific region.
 As of December, 2009 there are about 290 members from many different parts of the world.
-Each member pays an annual membership fee of $25USD.
+Each member pays an annual membership fee of US$25.
 Members gain access to a Drupal based portal with forums and receive invitations to participate in projects.